ghc-proposals/ghc-proposals/README.rst

 Committee process
 -----------------

-The committee process starts once the secretray has been notified that a proposal is ready for decision.
+The committee process starts once the secretary has been notified that a proposal is ready for decision.

 -  The secretary nominates a member of the committee, the *shepherd*, to oversee